brndnmtthws/brndn-io/content/posts/who-is-an-artist/index.md

 I think one definition I like is quite simple: an artist is someone who makes art.
 What then, is _art_?
 I think my favourite definition comes from none other than Jeremy Clarkson, who once [defined it as anything that exists for no other purpose than being art](https://youtu.be/aQ8xDia5RNY?t=326).
 In other words, an advertisement may contain art, but the ad itself is not art.
 A car may be a work of art, but its primary purpose is to get you from point A to point B. A painting may be art, but if it's just a paint-by-numbers exercise, is it really art?

 This perspective resonates with me because it focuses on intention rather than execution.
-Art emerges from the desire to create something expressive that serves no utilitarian function beyond its own existence.
-When we create without practical purpose, we enter the realm of art.
+It fits the way I work: if I'm making something because I need to make it, not because it solves a problem or pays a bill, that feels like art to me.

 ## The Historical Shifting of Artistic Identity

 What we consider an "artist" has transformed dramatically throughout history.
 In medieval times, those who created what we now consider masterpieces were often viewed as skilled craftspeople rather than cultural icons.
 They worked in workshops, fulfilled commissions, and were valued for their technical abilities rather than their personal expression.

 The concept of the artist as a special category of person with unique sensibilities emerged primarily during the Romantic era.
 This shift elevated the artist to a cultural figure whose personal vision and emotional depth became central to the value of their work.
-This historical context shows us that our current definition isn't fixed or universal—it's a cultural construct that continues to evolve.
+So I don't feel much obligation to treat our current definition as sacred.

 ## Gatekeeping Artistry